HC-130J Combat King II receives and refuels AOR mission

-A U.S. Air Force KC-135 Stratotanker prepares to connect to a 332d Air Expeditionary Wing HC-130J Combat King II aircraft over Southwest Asia Jan.
+A U.S. Air Force HH-60G Pave Hawk helicopter from the 332d Air Expeditionary Wing receives fuel from a 332d AEW HC-130J Combat King II during a combat search and rescue exercise over Southwest Asia Jan.
 23, 2022.
 The Combat King II is the only Air Force dedicated fixed-wing personnel recovery platform; its mission comprises of personal recovery in both combat and peacetime environments, helicopter air-to-air refueling, airdrop, humanitarian aid and disaster relief.
+These dynamic deployments represent the U.S. commitment to allies and to enhance regional security.
 (U.S. Air Force photo by Tech.
 Sgt.
 Lauren M. Snyder)

 |Date Taken: